vaxherd/RaceTimes/README.md

 --------
 RaceTimes is a simple World of Warcraft addon which provides a dialog window listing the player's best recorded time in each of the game's skyriding races.
-The window also includes map links for each race, making it easier to locate a particular race.
+The window includes map links for each race, making it easier to locate a particular race.

+RaceTimes will also remember the best times for each logged-in character on each race, and can optionally display the best time across all saved characters rather than just the current character.

 Installation